-This paleo No-Bake Vegan Spiced Pumpkin Tart with Chocolate Ganache whips up in just 30 minutes, is full of fall flavor, and makes an elegant addition to your holiday dessert spread.
+This flavorful No Bake Pumpkin Tart Recipe with Chocolate Ganache is vegan and paleo, whips up in just 30 minutes, and makes an elegant addition to your holiday dessert spread.

-Maybe it’s because pie is one of those things that’s usually an all-day affair to make, or maybe it’s because it’s one of those things that’s so easy to mess up one of the components of.
+Maybe it’s because pie is one of those things that’s usually an all-day affair to make.
+Or maybe it’s because it’s one of those things that’s so easy to mess up one of the components of.
 In any event, pie just usually isn’t my thing.

-This year I decided that the best way to tackle my pie problems was to come up with something we would all be happy with: easy to whip together, full of fall flavor, and, dare I say it, healthy as well.
+This year I decided that the best way to tackle my pie problems was to come up with something we would all be happy with.
+Something easy to whip together, full of fall flavor, and, dare I say it, healthy as well.

 This little number takes the cake, or the pie, so to speak.